 What Does Lack of Testosterone Do to a Woman?

 Long-term lack of testosterone can negatively impact various functions in a woman’s body, overall health, and well-being.

 It can contribute to Hypoactive Sexual Desire Disorder (HSDD), menstrual cycle and fertility issues, compromised reproductive tissue health, reduced production of red blood cells, bone density loss, increased body fat, decreased lean muscle mass, etc.

 As you age, when your testosterone levels naturally start to decline, it’s vital to bring them back to normal because low testosterone has been linked to increased disease risk, depression, obesity, and even premature death.

 Women who’d like to restore healthy testosterone levels naturally without taking medications should include regular moderate exercise in their daily routine.

-Then, they should eat food or take herbal remedies and supplements that contain particular nutrients proven to provide noticeable results in restoring healthy testosterone levels.
+Then, they should eat food or take herbal remedies and testosterone supplements for women that contain particular nutrients proven to provide noticeable results in restoring healthy testosterone levels.